Don Sunderlage: Professional basketball

 After leaving the University of Illinois, Sunderlage played professionally for two seasons in the National Basketball Association.
-He was selected in the 1951 NBA Draft by the Philadelphia Warriors in the first round.
+He was selected in the 1951 NBA draft by the Philadelphia Warriors in the first round.
 He never ended up playing for them, however, as he was traded for Mark Workman to the Milwaukee Hawks on November 19, 1952, just as the 1953–54 NBA season began.
-An additional misfortune for Sunderlage was the fact that he was required to serve a year in the military, pushing his start in the NBA back a season.
+An additional misfortune for Sunderlage was that he was required to serve a year in the military, pushing his start in the NBA back a season.
 He played in 68 games and averaged over 11 points per game for the Hawks and was a coaches selection for the 1954 NBA All-Star Game.
 In September 1954, Sunderlage was again traded, this time to the Minneapolis Lakers.
-He played in 45 games for the Lakers during the 1954–55 NBA season but his minutes and scoring were drastically reduced from his previous season and on July 1, 1955 he was released from his contract.
+He played in 45 games for the Lakers during the 1954–55 NBA season but his minutes and scoring were drastically reduced from his previous season and on July 1, 1955, he was released from his contract.

 Personal life & death

 Sunderlage was the son of Alfred Henry Sunderlage and Hulda Louise Minnie Sunderlage and married Mary "Janice" Newby.
-Their marriage resulted in the birth of one son, Steven, born December 23, 1959.
+Their marriage resulted in the birth of one son.

 On July 15, 1961, Sunderlage and his wife died following a car accident in Lake Geneva, Wisconsin.